-Rotavirus infection occurs throughout the world, causing nearly 500,000 deaths annually from severe, dehydrating diarrhea in children younger than 5 years, mostly in developing countries.
-Rotavirus is one of the main causes of travelers' diarrhea in developing countries, especially in Latin America and Africa.
-It is more prevalent during fall and winter in temperate climates and more common during cooler, drier months in tropical climates.
+Rotavirus infection occurs worldwide and often results in death in children younger than 5 years, especially in developing countries.
+Rotavirus is one of the main causes of travelers' diarrhea in both children and adults in developing countries, especially in Latin America and Africa.
+Infection commonly occurs during fall and winter in temperate climates and during cooler, drier months in tropical climates.

-Other persons at increased risk include caretakers and parents of children in child care or hospitals, children and adults with diseases that affect the immune system's ability to fight infection (e.g., severe combined immunodeficiency disease, HIV, and bone marrow transplant), and adult travelers going to developing countries with poor sanitation.
+Other persons at increased risk include caretakers and parents of children in child care settings or hospitals and children and adults with diseases that affect the immune system's ability to fight infection.

 Consequences of Infection

-Infection can result in severe dehydration and may be fatal in children who are not immediately treated.
+Severe diarrhea and dehydration can result.
+Death may occur, especially in children who are not immediately treated.

 Need for Medical Assistance

-Persons with severe vomiting and diarrhea should seek immediate medical care because these symptoms can lead to dehydration.
+Persons who develop symptoms of rotavirus infection should self-treat with oral rehydration solutions designed for this purpose and seek immediate medical attention.
 No antiviral drugs exist for treating rotavirus infection.

 Persons who have children with underlying medical conditions or who have concerns about the vaccine should speak to their child's health care provider before vaccine administration.